florianajir/rabbitmq-sql-worker/src/Meup/Bundle/SnotraBundle/Resources/mapping.md

 ### manyToMany

-For Many-To-Many associations you declare a join table which contain two foreign keys.
+For many-to-many associations you declare a join table which contain two foreign keys.
 You can chose which entity is the owning and which the inverse side.
 Real many-to-many associations are less common than others because frequently you want to associate additional attributes with an association, in which case you introduce an association class.
 Consequently, the direct many-to-many association disappears and is replaced by one-to-many/many-to-one associations between the 3 participating classes.